Swimrunning With A Tow Float

 Running with a tow float is a bit more cumbersome than swimming with one.
 You could fully deflate it for your runs but that can be a real faff, especially when you then have to re-inflate it when it’s time to swim again – it’s not easy when you are already out of breath from running!

-The pictures below show a simple step by step solution I’ve found to running with a tow float.
+The pictures below show a simple step by step solution we’ve found to running with a tow float.
 It won’t suit everyone but it’s worth giving it a go!

 1. Before you set off, attach a light, wire gate climbing karabiner to the handle or closure of your tow float (I’m using a dry bag style here).
 Make sure it is big enough that you can operate it easily with cold or gloved hands.